feathersjs/docs/guides/basics/setup.md

 ## What we won't cover

-Although Feathers works with many database this guide will only use examples of standalone database adapters so there is no need to run a database server.
+Although Feathers works with many databases, this guide will only use examples of standalone database adapters so there is no need to run a database server.

 Authentication will be shown later in the [chat application guide](../chat/readme.md).